 - Buy Jesu by Bach from Werner Guitar Editions – my dedicated store for free and premium guitar editions.

-FYI, if you’re terrified of playing weddings you should check out this article on how to play at weddings via the Practicing Musician.
+Playing a wedding? check out this article on how to play at weddings.

 Here’s some more info via Wiki: Jesu, Joy of Man’s Desiring is the most common English title of the 10th movement of the cantata Herz und Mund und Tat und Leben, BWV 147 composed by Johann Sebastian Bach in 1716 and 1723.
 A transcription by the English pianist Myra Hess (1890–1965) was published in 1926 for piano solo and in 1934 for piano duet.
 The British organist Peter Hurford made his organ transcription for the chorale movement as well.
 Today, it is often performed at wedding ceremonies as well as during Christian festive seasons like Christmas & Resurrection Sunday slowly and reverently.
 This is however, apparently in defiance to the effect suggested by Bach in his original scoring, for voices with trumpet, oboes, strings, and continuo.
 Written during his first year in Leipzig, Germany, this chorale movement is one of Bach’s most enduring works.